A survey on the skew energy of oriented graphs: Skew characteristic polynomials of oriented graphs

 \end{cor}

-For an undirected graph $G$ with no even cycles, the above theorem illustrates that its all oriented graphs has the same skew-characteristic polynomial and thus are all cospectral (i.e. the same skew-spectrum).
-In fact, the reverse also holds. \begin{thm}\cite{CC} The skew-adjacency matrices of a graph $G$ are all cospectral if and only if $G$ has no even cycles. \end{thm}
+For an undirected graph $G$ with no even cycles, the above theorem illustrates that its all oriented graphs has the same skew characteristic polynomial and thus are all cospectral (i.e. the same skew spectrum).
+In fact, the reverse also holds. \begin{thm}\cite{CC} The skew adjacency matrices of a graph $G$ are all cospectral if and only if $G$ has no even cycles. \end{thm}